nikclarkson/AutoMoq/README.md

     mockShippingService.Verify(shippingService => shippingService.Ship(It.IsAny<Order>()), Times.Once);
 }
 ```
-Now that we have tested that the `OrdersController` properly calls the `ShippingService` when the `PaymentService` call is succesful we should test that the opposite is enforced.
+Now that we have tested that the `OrdersController` properly calls the `ShippingService`, when the `PaymentService` call is successful, we should test that the opposite is enforced.
 The failure scenario is effectively the same test but with different **Expected** and **Actual** values.
-The previous *XUnit* `[Fact]` tests a single specific scenario, but by attributing our test method as a `[Theory]` instead gives us the chance to provide data to the test that we can use to modify the expectation.
+The previous *XUnit* `[Fact]` tests a single specific scenario, but by attributing our test method as a `[Theory]` we can provide a data set to test a range of values.
 ```csharp
 [Theory]
 [InlineData(true)]